Category Archives: Serbian/Yugoslav Royals

 Prince Alexander, Prince Philip and Hereditary Prince Peter photo: © Royal Family of Serbia

-Prince Alexander, Prince Philip, and Hereditary Prince Peter. photo: The Royal Family of Serbia
+Prince Alexander, Hereditary Prince Philip, and Prince Peter. photo: The Royal Family of Serbia

 The Crown Prince then married Katherine Clairy Batis in a civil ceremony held on September 20, 1985, with a religious ceremony the following day at St. Sava Serbian Orthodox Church in London, England.
 The new Crown Princess has two children from a previous marriage.